8th Grade English & Honors English Syllabus

 5 points= 50, 4 points= 40, 3 points= 30, 2 points = 20, 1 point = 10, 0 points =0.

-3. Lone Star Reading Requirements: The 6th grade Honors are required to read and pass at least three Lone Star Award Books.
+- Lone Star Reading Requirements: The 8th grade Honors are required to read and pass at least FIVE Lone Star Award Books.
 The student must AR test and pass with a 70%+.
-The due date to complete the three books is March 31, 2017.
-The books also count as a major test grade and the reward is a passing grade with a Lone Star Party.
+The due date to complete the FIVE books is March 2019.
+The books also count as a major test grade.
+In order to attend the Lone Star Party, Regular English students must read and pass FIVE Lone Star AR tests; Honors students must read and pass SEVEN Lone Star AR tests.
 Plan ahead, and check the public library for copies since the books are in high demand.

-5. Spelling: A quiz will be given every other Friday during the first semester only.
+- Spelling: A quiz will be given every other TUESDAY during the first semester only.
 Words will be given to students at the start of school.
-Not much class time will be spent on these words, so please study at home .
+Not much class time will be spent on these words, so please study at home (especially on Monday nights).
 The quiz is a test grade (60%).
 The list of words can be found on my on-line lesson plans.

 6.Vocabulary: Vocabulary TESTS will be administered throughout the year and will count as a major grade (60%).
 We will spend some class time on these terms as well as create a study device for them to use.
 The list of words can be found on my on-line lesson plans.

-10. Reminder app: To receive messages about homework, tests, etc… text @1979ds to 81010.
+- Reminder app: To receive messages about homework, tests, etc… text @dsb79 to 81010.
 Instructions will be sent home with your child the first day of school.

 District Grading Policy: